AyaanDada0145/SortingVisualizer/README.md

 # SortingVisualizer
-created a visualizer for various sorting algorithms through the PyGame GUI.
+created a visualizer in Python for various sorting algorithms through the PyGame GUI.